frckbrice/maketing-by-game-app/docs/deployment/VERCEL_DEPLOYMENT_GUIDE.md

 ## Project Successfully Deployed!

-Your lottery app has been successfully deployed to Vercel with the following details:
+Your BlackFriday Marketing App has been successfully deployed to Vercel with the following details:

 ### Production URLs